hamidgasmi/training.computerscience.cloud.aws/README.md

 	- We need to break our CIDR down based on the number of AZs we will be using and then
 	- We need to break down our CIDR based on the number of tiers (subnets) our VPC will have.
 E.g., public/private/db tiers
 - We need to plan for future evolutions: additional AZs, additional tiers (subnets)
-- Best Practice: ensure that VPCs we work with don't overlap CIDR blocks, whatever this is possible:
-	- Lots of networking features don't like the same CIDR block
-	- This will just make things a lot easier further down
-	- Our corporate network VPCs, any other VPC we work with,
-	- VPCs of any partners and vendors that we interact with
-- Best Practice: It's recommended to plan for our VPC in advance even though, we can now update VPC CIDR

 </details>